parse-community/blog/_posts/2019-03-03-platform-update.md

 <iframe src="https://ghbtns.com/github-btn.html?user=parse-community&repo=parse-server&type=watch&count=true&size=large&v=2" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

-To the beginners out there please don't be shy there is plenty to get stuck into.
+We also really value even small contributions from Parse/programming newbies.
 Please get involved where ever you feel comfortable and venture into the unknown as well - thats how we grow!

+How can I help?
-I myself was unsure how to contribute to the Parse Community so here I am writing a blog post.
-We also recommend making updates to the [docs](https://github.com/parse-community/docs), improving the many READMEs across the platform, helping resolve simple issues and helping out on Stack Overflow on the [Parse Server](https://stackoverflow.com/questions/tagged/parse-server) or [Parse.com](https://stackoverflow.com/questions/tagged/parse.com) tags.
+- Making updates to the [docs](https://github.com/parse-community/docs)
+- Improving the many READMEs across the platform
+- Helping resolve simple issues and questions on Stack Overflow with the [Parse Server](https://stackoverflow.com/questions/tagged/parse-server) or [Parse.com](https://stackoverflow.com/questions/tagged/parse.com) tags.
+- Writing blog posts

 ## A summary of the last year for the Parse Platform